We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Reduce your stress.

-If you notice tension or tightness in your shoulders, it’s important to relieve the tension as soon as possible.
+If you notice tension or tightness in your shoulders, it’s important to relieve it as soon as possible.
 Early treatment can reduce your risk for complications.